matisojka/qqqa/README.md

 - `qq` - ask a single question, e.g. "qq how can I recursively list all files in this directory" (qq stands for "quick question")
 - `qa` - a single step agent that can optionally use tools to finish a task: read a file, write a file, or execute a command with confirmation (qa stands for "quick agent")

-By default the repo includes profiles for OpenAI, Groq, Anthropic, and a local Ollama runtime.
+By default the repo includes profiles for OpenAI, Groq, and a local Ollama runtime.
+An Anthropic profile stub exists in the config for future work but is not wired up yet.